trentlarson/endorser-mobile/README.md

 To create the fieldsMerkle:

 - Take all non-blank fields in the contract, in the order they appear in the contract.

-- Merkle the first two, then add the next, and so on until finished.
+There should be no whitespace at the beginning or end of any value.

+- Construct the merkle tree from those values.

 To create the legalMdHash, we follow [Legal Markdown](https://github.com/compleatang/legal-markdown) with some additional restrictions to ensure reproducibility and ease of generation:

 - Start the document with: `---` and a newline

-- Insert the map of all non-blank key/value pairs, formatted as: `KEY: "VALUE"` (with double-quotes and special characters escaped with `\`)
+- Insert the map of all non-blank key/value pairs.
+Special characters are in unicode with `\u` prefix, and there is no whitespace at the beginning or the end.

+  - Values without newlines are formatted as: `KEY: "VALUE"` (Double quotes are escaped with `\`.)

-  - Use `|` for multiline strings (with a single newline at the end), with standard 2-space indentation.
+  - Use `|-` for multiline strings, not surrounded by quotation marks, with 2-space indentation.
+(Double-quotes need no escaping.)

+    - Whitespace is not allowed on the front of the first line.
+Spaces define the indent level.
+Newlines can affect the output, but that formatting serves no functional purpose so will be avoided for simplicity.

+    - Whitespace in the middle is respected.
+The 2-space indentation is all that is ignored.

+    - Whitespace is not allowed on the end of the last line.
+There is a final newline in the YAML but it is not part of the value.
+Spaces are valid in YAML but will be avoided in this spec for simplicity.

 - Insert: `---` and a newline

 - Insert the contract template.

+- [The YAML Multiline page](https://yaml-multiline.info/) is a good summary of multiline behavior, and [the Online YAML Parser](http://www.yaml-online-parser.appspot.com/) is a good place for testing.

 Note: the hash algorithm (for legalMdHash and fieldsMerkle) is sha256.
 (Future implementations may use others, in which case I recommend explicit fields like "legalMdHash512".)